 In the end, you’re 100% responsible for the entire loan amount in the case of default when you co-sign for a car.
 And you’re risking not only your finances but also your relationship with your friend or family member.

 If you decide not to co-sign, explain why.
 You might also offer to help your friend in other ways.
 For example, you could help them search for a less-expensive car that would require a smaller loan.
-Or you might loan them some money for a down payment to help improve their loan approval odds.
+Or you might loan them some money for a down payment on the car loan to help improve their approval odds.
 Both options could help your friend get a set of wheels without you taking on credit risk.